harshityadav95/harshityadav95.github.io/_posts/timeline/2024-06-29-Car-Buying-Experience-2024.md

 ## Requirements

 - Should be 4+  safety rated
-- Should have automatic transmission to face bangalore traffic
+- Should have automatic transmission to face bangalore traffic as well as traffic in ghats for roadtrips
-- Should have good boot space for luggage
+- Should have head room space for 6'1 height in all seats
-- Should look good feel good and future upgrade options
+- Should have a cabin insulation and lower NVH levels
-- High Speed stability
+- High Speed stability and ground clearence to drive around the Tier1 Pothole City
-- Mielage should be above 12 KMPMl in City bumber to Bumper traffic
+- Mielage should be above 10 KMPMl in City bumber to Bumper traffic
-- On road price should not cross 15 Lakh INR
+- On road price should not cross 15 Lakh INR for on Road in Bangalore ( excluding accessories )

 ## MG

+- Liked the road pressence but the fuel efficency and brand name did give confidence

 ## Toyota

+- No options fitting the criteria

 ## Tata

+Have friends that own nexon and the unique problems it get into is an example of its kind every time

 ### Getting a Test Drive of Punch EV LR